PseudoDevs/IamGhost/abcmd6.md

-Last updated: 2024-04-05 19:19:40
+Last updated: 2024-04-05 19:20:14
-Random Quote: There's only one thing that could blind a man as smart as you, Tommy.
-Love. - Polly Gray
+Random Quote: Good and evil are a question of perspective - Mikkel